watem-sedem/rfactor/docs/codelegacy.rst

 .. image:: _static/png/matlab_comp.png

-In the next figure, the comparison is made between the corrected Matlab version (1.0.0) and the Python reimplementation (1.0.0).
+In the next figure, the comparison is made between the corrected Matlab version (1.0.0) and the Python reimplementation.
 Here the minor deviations are related to decimal precision.

 .. image:: _static/png/python_matlab_comp.png

-Currently, the Python implementation is adopted for future developments and applications.
+Currently, the Python implementation is adopted for future developments and applications and unit tests included to guarantee the future consistency.

 References
 ----------